Eurostar + NightJet to Austria

 Your Eurostar + NightJet stories

-In the Your Stories section of SnowCarbon, you can read about how Mariette's travelled back from Kitzbuhel to Scotland NightJet, ICE and Eurostar.
+In the Your Stories section of SnowCarbon, you can read about Mariette's journey from Kitzbuhel to Scotland via NightJet, ICE and Eurostar.

 Mariette says: "Although the trip seemed long, both going and returning felt relaxed and entertaining, passing five countries, four different languages, having time to eat different local foods, drinking local beers and wines, and able to mix in some tourist sites and a museum as well."

-And you can also read about Abbie's trip back from Obergurgl to Surrey by Nightjet and Eurostar.
+You can also read about Abbie's return from Obergurgl to Surrey via Nightjet and Eurostar.

 There's an excellent article in iNews by travel writer Georgie Duckworth, titled 'I took my kids to Austria by rail – it was easy, fun and cheaper than flying'

-The article is full of insight.
-In one passage Georgie says:
+Her article is full of valuable insight.
+In one passage, Georgie writes:

 'Climbing aboard the train, the children rushed ahead to locate our carriage.
 There is a variety of options for sleeping, from mini cabins for solo travellers, to ensuite sleeper cabins for couples, and even six-person bunkrooms.
 For families, the most practical and economical choice is a couchette.